 In spite of your marketing tactics or workflow, this is one tool you will want to consider.
 It’s likely your ABM campaign will involve different types of software.
 A third-party integration can help streamline the process behind the scenes.

-Can you do This as a One-Person Team?
+Can You Implement Account Based Marketing as a One-Person Team?

 Decide who will be the directly responsible individual (DRI) for the campaign.
 This person will spearhead the campaign and report to upper management